 Petrol Diesel Price Today Check The Latest Fuel Rate City Wise – Petrol-Diesel Price Today

-Petrol-Diesel Price today on 3 August 2021.
-Government oil companies have released new rates of petrol and diesel for Tuesday.
-Even today (August 3, 2021), oil companies have not made any change in the price of petrol and diesel.
-There has been relief in oil prices for the 17th consecutive day today.
+Petrol-Diesel Price today on 4 August 2021.
+Government oil companies have released new rates of petrol and diesel for Wednesday.
+Even today (August 4, 2021), oil companies have not made any change in the price of petrol and diesel.
+Oil prices have got relief for the 18th consecutive day today.
 Even today, petrol and diesel are available at different pumps across the country at the same old rate.
-Fuel prices were last hiked on July 17.
+Fuel prices were last hiked on 18 July.
 Today in the national capital Delhi, petrol remains stable at Rs 101.84 and diesel at Rs 89.87 per liter.
 At the same time, petrol in Mumbai is Rs 107.83 and diesel is Rs 97.45 per liter.
+Crude oil prices have registered a fall.
+It is believed that soon the price of petrol and diesel may come down.

 Know the latest prices of metros